MDMA is the chemical shorthand for the drug 3,4-methylenedioxymethamphetamine. Other names that MDMA goes by include: Molly, Ecstasy, E, X, and Adam.

 Also, If any other drugs were present in the Ecstasy pills, these could be identified with drug testing techniques.

-People with an addiction to MDMA should consider detoxing with the help of trained staff at an addiction and rehab facility like The Recovery Village Palm Beach.
+People with an addiction to MDMA should consider detoxing with the help of trained staff at an addiction and rehab facility like The Recovery Village Palm Beach at Baptist Health.

 Treatment centers provide a safe environment to detox from the harmful effects of MDMA withdrawal.